 Bridge Club members are eligible to become an APCC Peace Ambassadors (PA) and return to Fukuoka, Japan for a continuation of cultural exchange among the different cultures of the world.

 In order to achieve these goals, the BRIDGE CLUB reaches out beyond the limits of the APCC to form a human network around the world through its local BC activities.
 After returning to their own countries, the Peace Ambassadors launch themselves into BC activities.
 Each BC has their own activities depending on local needs.
 For example, humanitarian assistance, cultural exchange, intercultural education and training for JAs etc. The BC also acts as an alumni association for former participants of the APCC enabling them to keep in touch and sustain their friendships throughout the world.

 - Foster leaders with a global perspective who will shape the world in the future

 - Build a network of "Global Citizens" free from religious, political, and economic restrictions

-Atlanta (USA), Australia, Bangladesh, Bhutan, Fiji, Hawaii, Hong Kong, India, Indonesia, Japan, Kiribati, Laos, Malaysia, Maldives, Mongolia, Nepal, New Zealand, Pakistan, Philippines, Russia, Singapore, Sri Lanka, Thailand, Vanuatu, Vietnam.
+Atlanta (USA), Australia, Bangladesh, Bhutan, Brunei, Cambodia, China, Cook Islands, Fiji, Hawaii (USA), Hong Kong, India, Indonesia, Japan, Kiribati, Korea, Laos Malaysia, Maldives, Mongolia, Myanmar, N. Mariana, Neal, New Caledonia, New Zealand, Oakland (USA), Pakistan, Papua New Guinea, Palau, Peru, Philippines, Rusia, Samoa, Singapore, Solomon Islands, Sri Lanka, ahiti, Taiwan, Thailand, Tonga, Tuvalu, Vanuatu, and Vietnam.